asukaRyouji/BumbleDrone_filter/README.md

 1. The visual servoing control system is included in the files in the folder /sw/airborne/modules/visual_servoing.

-2. When flying with stepwise constant-divergence strategy (3.0 sec) with open-loop forward acceleration phase (1.7 sec), set the ablation_mode as 0.
+2. When flying with stepwise constant-divergence strategy with open-loop forward acceleration phase (3.0 sec + 1.7 sec), set the ablation_mode as 0.
    Remember to change the operating duration from 4.7 sec to 3.0 sec before uploading the code.

-4. When flying with stepwise constant-divergence strategy without open-loop forward acceleration phase, set the ablation_mode as 1.
+3. When flying with stepwise constant-divergence strategy without open-loop forward acceleration phase (4.7 sec + 0.0 sec), set the ablation_mode as 1.
-   Remember to set the divergence setpoint in the vairable divsp_list.
+   Remember to set divergence setpoints properly in the vairable divsp_list.

-5. Approach mode == 1: Sinusoidal forward acceleration mode for adaptive filter validation.
+4. Approach mode == 1: Sinusoidal forward acceleration mode for adaptive filter validation.

-6. Approach mode == 2: Constant velocity forward flight mode.
+5. Approach mode == 2: Constant velocity forward flight mode.

-7. Adjust the olx_pgain in the divergence_step function to turn off the adaptive p gain for x axis.
+6. Adjust the olx_pgain in the divergence_step function to turn off the adaptive p gain for x axis.
+   Warning: this will result in severe oscillations in front of the landing target, which may lead to mayday or damages.